tyler-r-smith/meteor-video-chat/README.md

      Meteor.VideoCallServices.onCallTerminated = function(){
 		     //Code to be executed when the call has been ended by either user.
 	    }
+	 Meteor.VideoCallServices.onCallIgnored = function(){
+		     //Code to be executed when the call has been ended by either user.
+	    }

 ## Making a Call
 In this step we initialize the webcam.
 The first parameter specifies whether you would like to set up the peer connection, as this is called automatically by receiving a call.